Abstract

 Eye injections

 Intraocular eye injections were performed one day before tissue collection.
 Briefly, mice were anesthetized by inhalant isoflurane and sterile surgical spring scissors were used to gently part the eyelid to expose the corneoscleral junction.
-A small hole was made in the eye using a sterile 34-gauge needle and ∼0.5 μl of cholera toxin subunit B conjugated with Alexa Fluor 488 (CTB-488, ThermoFisher Scientific, Catalogue Number: C34775) diluted in 0.9% sterile saline was intravitreally pressure-injected into the right eye using a pulled-glass micropipette coupled to a Picospritzer (Parker Hannifin).
+A small hole was made in the eye using a sterile 34-gauge needle and ∼0.5 μL of cholera toxin subunit B conjugated with Alexa Fluor 488 (CTB-488, ThermoFisher Scientific, Catalogue Number: C34775) diluted in 0.9% sterile saline was intravitreally pressure-injected into the right eye using a pulled-glass micropipette coupled to a Picospritzer (Parker Hannifin).

-dLGN tissue preparation
+dLGN tissue preparation for STORM imaging

+Animals were deeply anesthetized with ketamine/xylazine and transcardially perfused with 5-10 mls of 37°C 0.9% sterile saline followed by 10 mls of room temperature 4% EM-Grade paraformaldehyde (PFA, Electron Microscopy Sciences) in 0.9% saline.
 Brains were embedded in 2.5% agarose and sectioned in the coronal plane at 100 μm using a vibratome.
 From the full anterior-posterior series of dLGN sections (∼6-8 sections) we selected the central two sections for staining in all biological replicates.
-These sections were morphologically consistent with Figures 134-136 (5.07-5.31 mm) of the postnatal day 6 mouse brain from Paxinos, et al., “Atlas of the developing mouse brain” Academic Press, 2020 (66).
+These sections were morphologically consistent with Figures 134-136 (5.07-5.31 mm) of the postnatal day 6 mouse brain from Paxinos, et al., “Atlas of the developing mouse brain” Academic Press, 2020 (62).
 Selected sections were postfixed in 4% PFA for 30 minutes at room temperature and then washed for 30-40 minutes in 1X PBS.
 The dLGN was identified by the presence of CTB-488 signals using a fluorescence dissecting microscope.
 A circular tissue punch (∼500 μm diameter) containing the dLGN was microdissected from each section using a blunt-end needle.
 A small microknife cut was made at the dorsal edge of the dLGN which, together with the CTB-488 signal, enabled us to identify the dLGN orientation during image acquisition.

 Immunohistochemistry

-We used a serial-section single-molecule localization imaging approach to prepare samples and collect super-resolution fluorescence imaging volumes as previously described (24). dLGN tissue punches were blocked in 10% normal donkey serum (Jackson ImmunoResearch, Catalogue Number: 017-000-121) with 0.3% Triton X-100 (Sigma-Aldrich Inc.) and 0.02% sodium azide (Sigma-Aldrich Inc.) diluted in 1X PBS for 2-3 hours at room temperature and then incubated in primary antibodies for ∼72 hours at 4°C. Primary antibodies used were Rabbit anti-Homer1 (Synaptic Systems, Catalogue Number: 160003, 1:100) to label postsynaptic densities (PSDs), mouse anti- Bassoon (Abcam, Catalogue Number AB82958, 1:100) to label presynaptic active zones (AZs), and guinea pig anti-VGluT2 (Millipore, Catalogue Number AB251-I, 1:100) to label presynaptic vesicles.
-Following primary antibody incubation, tissues were washed in 1X PBS for 6 x 20 minutes at room temperature and incubated in secondary antibody solution overnight for ∼36 hours at 4°C. The secondary antibodies used were donkey anti-rabbit IgG (Jackson ImmunoResearch, Catalogue Number 711-005-152, 1:100) conjugated with Dy749P1 (Dyomics, Catalogue Number 749P1-01) and Alexa Fluor 405 (ThermoFisher, Catalogue Number: A30000), donkey anti-mouse IgG (Jackson ImmunoResearch, Catalogue Number 715-005-150, 1:100) conjugated with Alexa Fluor 647 (ThermoFisher, Catalogue Number: A20006) and Alexa Fluor 405, and donkey anti-guinea pig IgG (Jackson ImmunoResearch, Catalogue Number 706-005- 148, 1:100) conjugated with Cy3b (Cytiva, Catalogue Number: PA63101).
+We used a serial-section single-molecule localization imaging approach to prepare samples and collect super-resolution fluorescence imaging volumes as previously described (26). dLGN tissue punches were blocked in 10% normal donkey serum (Jackson ImmunoResearch, Catalogue Number: 017-000-121) with 0.3% Triton X-100 (Sigma-Aldrich Inc.) and 0.02% sodium azide (Sigma-Aldrich Inc.) diluted in 1X PBS for 2-3 hours at room temperature and then incubated in primary antibodies for ∼72 hours at 4°C. Primary antibodies used were Rabbit anti-Homer1 (Synaptic Systems, Catalogue Number: 160003, 1:100) to label postsynaptic densities (PSDs), mouse anti-Bassoon (Abcam, Catalogue Number AB82958, 1:100) to label presynaptic active zones (AZs), and guinea pig anti-VGluT2 (Millipore, Catalogue Number AB251-I, 1:100) to label presynaptic vesicles.
+Following primary antibody incubation, tissues were washed in 1X PBS for 6 x 20 minutes at room temperature and incubated in secondary antibody solution overnight for ∼36 hours at 4°C. The secondary antibodies used were donkey anti-rabbit IgG (Jackson ImmunoResearch, Catalogue Number 711-005-152, 1:100) conjugated with Dy749P1 (Dyomics, Catalogue Number 749P1-01) and Alexa Fluor 405 (ThermoFisher, Catalogue Number: A30000), donkey anti-mouse IgG (Jackson ImmunoResearch, Catalogue Number 715-005-150, 1:100) conjugated with Alexa Fluor 647 (ThermoFisher, Catalogue Number: A20006) and Alexa Fluor 405, and donkey anti-guinea pig IgG (Jackson ImmunoResearch, Catalogue Number 706-005-148, 1:100) conjugated with Cy3b (Cytiva, Catalogue Number: PA63101).
 Tissues were washed 6 x 20 minutes in 1X PBS at room temperature after secondary antibody incubation.

 Postfixation, dehydration, and embedding in epoxy resin

-Tissue embedding was performed as previously described (24).
+Tissue embedding was performed as previously described (26).
 Tissues were postfixed with 3% PFA + 0.1% GA (Electron Microscopy Sciences) in PBS for 2 hours at room temperature and then washed in 1X PBS for 20 minutes.
 To plasticize the tissues for ultrasectioning, the tissues were first dehydrated in a graded dilution series of 100% ethanol (50%/70%/90%/100%/100% EtOH) for 15 minutes each at room temperature and then immersed in a series of epoxy resin/100% EtOH exchanges (Electron Microscopy Sciences) with increasing resin concentration (25% resin/75% ethanol; 50% resin/50% ethanol; 75% resin/25% ethanol; 100% resin; 100% resin) for 2 hours each.
 Tissues were transferred to BEEM capsules (Electron Microscopy Sciences) that were filled with 100% resin and polymerized for 16 hours at 70°C.

 Ultrasectioning